-Michael oversees the commercial, civil and criminal litigation teams at Todd & Walker Law.
+Michael oversees the civil litigation, criminal and dispute resolution teams at TODD & WALKER Law.

 Michael’s practice includes all manner of disputes, including criminal, regulatory, RMA enforcement and prosecutions, employment, civil, liquor licensing and commercial litigation.

 Michael is at home in the Court room and is an experienced advocate who regularly appears in the District and High Courts in the South Island as well as other alternative dispute platforms.
 Michael regularly represents clients in regulatory, local government and civil proceedings and has successfully appeared on a number of appeals and judicial review hearings.